[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 “I’m opening a musical instrument shop,”

 Sash nodded.
-“You found a use for that money,”
+“It’s good you found a use for that money,”

 “Oh no,” Andrew shook his head.
 “I got a loan from the bank.
 Just enough to cover the strip mall rent and buy some second-hand instruments,”

-Sash knocked back the shot and turned the glass over on the bar.
+Sash knocked back his second shot and turned the glass over on the bar.

 “All of it is yours, Andrej,” he said, a mirthful eye upon him.

 “This vodka is shit.”
 Sash pinched the bridge of his nose before sipping his ginger ale.
-“Does your matka drink this shit?”
+“Does your mamka drink this shit?”

 “I’m not even going to dignify that with an answer,” he said, head swinging.